Stony Brook, New York: Geography

 Stony Brook is on the North Shore of Long Island, approximately 55 mi east of the New York City borough of Manhattan.
 The census-designated place occupies an irregular shape measuring roughly 5 mi north to south and 1 mi east to west.

 The historic core of Stony Brook was developed from the 17th century onward at the mouth of Stony Brook Harbor, a narrow inlet of the Long Island Sound.
 This section of town includes the Stony Brook Village Center, a planned commercial center in the style of New England clapboard architecture that opened in 1941.
 Nearby are the Long Island Museum, the Three Village Inn, and William Sidney Mount House.
 A peninsula in this vicinity known as the West Meadow includes a beach and wetlands reserve.

 Stony Brook University is within and adjacent to the census-designated place, with its main campus less than 2 mi from Stony Brook's historic center.
 It is primarily on the eastern side of the census-designated place, with a pedestrian entrance on Route 25a at the Stony Brook station of the Long Island Rail Road and a vehicular entrance on Nicolls Road.
 The local stretch of Route 25A contains shops and other commercial properties that cater to the university's student body.

 The southern (inland) portion of Stony Brook primarily consists of post-war residential development.
 The Stony Brook University Research and Development Park (in Stony Brook and adjacent St. James) occupies a buffer between this section and the university's central campus.
 Forming Stony Brook's official southern boundary is Route 347, a corridor with commercial development including an AMC Loews cinema within the CDP boundaries and the Smith Haven Mall nearby.

 Education

 Stony Brook is well known as the home and namesake of The Stony Brook School, a prep school, and Stony Brook University.
+The university is in a separate census-designated place and has been since the 2010 U.S. census, and up to the 2000 U.S. census the U.S. Census Bureau did not place the university in a census-designated place at all.

 The hamlet is primarily located within the boundaries of (and is thus served by) the Three Village Central School District.
 However, a small section of the hamlet's southwestern extreme is located within the boundaries of (and is thus served by) the Middle Country Central School District.
 As such, children who reside within the hamlet and attend public schools go to school in one of these two districts, depending on where they reside within the hamlet.